 (if you’re interested, I got my rights back and it’s now published, titled as NERVES OF STEEL)

-But then I got a call from another NYC publisher and, working with them, I created the Angels of Mercy series (oh yeah, my agent says to be sure to remind you that’s the award-winning, critically acclaimed, bestselling Angels of Mercy series) and now my newest project is creating another series with one of my own personal heroes, someone who also wakes up everyday wanting to change the world, the one and only Erin Brockovich!
+But then I got a call from another NYC publisher and, working with them, I created the Angels of Mercy series (oh yeah, my agent says to be sure to remind you that’s the award-winning, critically acclaimed, bestselling Angels of Mercy series) and since then I’ve worked with three more NYC publishers and I’ve continued to publish my own books, including one, BLIND FAITH, which debuted at #2 on the New York Times bestseller list!
+Talk about dreams come true!

 Moral of the story?